yankay/scala-tour/scala-tour.md

 ```
 ### Concurrent Collection

-This example is to access several URLs, can recode the time it needs.
+This example prints the time needed to access several URLs.
 If we access them concurrently, the performance can be better.
-Try to change the 'urls.map' to 'urls.par.map'.So the functions in map can run concurrently.
+Try to change the 'urls.map' to 'urls.par.map'.Now, the functions in map will run concurrently.
-It's exciting to combine functional programming and concurrent.
+It's exciting to combine functional and concurrent programming!

 ```
 import scala.io.Codec